 So, how do you make these easy Coconut Cream Pie Cookie Cups?

-First things first, we make this coconut cream pie with pudding.
+- The no bake coconut filling uses instant pudding mix.
 I prefer to use vanilla instant pudding or french vanilla instant pudding rather than the coconut instant pudding, but you can use whatever instant pudding flavor you like the best.

 How to Make Cookie Cups?